 Unifor is Canada's largest private sector trade union representing 315,000 Canadians in 20 major economic sectors.
-Unifor represents 12,000 journalists and media workers in broadcasting, print and online news, graphical printing, and film production.
+Unifor represents over 10,000 journalists and media workers in broadcasting, print and online news, graphical printing, and film production.

 Unifor is Canada's largest media union.
 In 2015 the Unifor Media Council launched the #journalismis campaign with the participation of numerous news companies and other media groups.
 Our Media Action Plan (mediaactionplan.ca) is the face of our active leadership in public policy for journalism and Canadian media content.